-Then in the year 971 , I was faced with the problem of making a clock which would tell the times of prayer.
+Then in the year 971 , I was faced with the problem of making a clock that would tell the times of prayer.
 So I made a dial and marked it with the necessary times, which were the temcid, dawn, Friday. mid-fasting, morning, afternoon, evening, bedtime and midnight prayers.
-By means of another dial it is possible to tell the degree of the sun and the first day of the months in the Julian calendar.
+By means of another dial, it is possible to tell the degree of the sun and the first day of the months in the Julian calendar.

 Again in the same work, Taqî al Dîn gives an account of making wall and table clocks.
-He was clearly aware of the types of table clocks being made in 16th century Europe, and refers to those with double compartments, single compartments, and horizontal mechanisms.
+He was clearly aware of the types of table clocks being made in 16th century Europe and refers to those with double compartments, single compartments, and horizontal mechanisms.
 He gives particularly detailed information about striking movements.

-Taqî al Dîn describes pocket clocks’ in al-Kavâkib al-Duriya: ‘The pallets taper towards the inside, so that the surface of each becomes equal to the radius of the cylinder.
+Taqî al Dîn describes pocket clocks’ in al-Kavâkib al-Duriya: ‘The pallets taper towards the inside so that the surface of each becomes equal to the radius of the cylinder.
 Some people make them circular in form, and some leave them as they are in pocket clocks.’
 He goes on to write that a cogwheel that revolves once in every degree can show minutes and other values.

 In other books that he wrote between 1575 and 1576, he refers to a clock showing the seconds, minutes and hours that he made for using at Istanbul Observatory.

 Figure 12.
 City of Istanbul and Develi illumination from Matrakçi’s Beyân-i Menâzil-i Sefer-i ‘Irakeyn

 (Source: “Maps from Muslim Civilisation“ by Cem Nizamoglu and Khaleel Shaikh)

 Did Taqî al Dîn Use a Telescope?